w32blaster/fyzon/README.md

 curl http://localhost:8080/api/project/3/file/gb/properties?delimeter=%3D > messages_en.properties
 ```

-the result will be something like that:
+where "%3D" is encoded "=" symbol.
+The result will be something like that:

 ```
-button.submit=Submit
+button.submit= Submit
-button.cancel=Cancel
+button.cancel= Cancel
 ...
 ```